-Click the person icon in the bottom-centre of the screen (far right) to access the participants list.
+Click the person icon in the bottom-center of the screen (far right) to access the participants list.

-Click the message bubble in the bottom-centre of the screen to view and participate in the chat.
+Click the message bubble in the bottom-center of the screen to view and participate in the chat.

-Messages sent display the sender's icon (profile photo or initials), name and institution (institution or employer) above the message.
+Messages sent display the sender's icon (profile photo or initials), name and institution (school or employer) above the message.

 Report or remove participants